ASSESS YOUR RISK

 How sure are you that you are about to buy the right business the right way?
 You’re sure?
 Leave this webpage.
 And then buy our creative financing book so you can make more money.

 Not sure?
 Good thinking!
 Our loyalty is 100% to buyers.
 We don’t sell businesses.

 Let us help you evaluate the deal you think you will make.
 Chances are you will discover a few things you don’t know you don’t know.
 And then you can better-negotiate.
 Or abort the deal and then find a better one.

 What if you don’t have a pending deal?
 We can introduce you to the best small and midsize businesses for sale.
 This increases your ability to buy the right business the right way.
-(Don’t think about hiring us.
-First see the extent of our know-how, and how it is totally from the buy-side of transactions.
+See the extent of our know-how and how it is totally for the buy-side of transactions.
 Order and read our books.
-And then contact us for more guidance.)
+And then contact us for more guidance.

 Below are some of the topics that determine the degree to which you are going to make a good deal or a dumb deal.

 We’ll show you what’s important and how to dig deeper.